omeka/omeka-s-enduser/docs/content/items.md

 - Add to sites: a dropdown and text field.
 Select from sites on the installation, or type to search.
 You can add the selected items to multiple sites: click in the text field again to see the remaining options.
 - Remove from sites: a dropdown and text field.
 Select from sites on the installation, or type to search.
 You can remove the selected items from multiple sites: click in the text field again to see the remaining options.
 - Clear property values: a dropdown and text field, with all the properties in all vocabularies.
 Selecting from this will remove any values in that property in the affected items.
 You can remove multiple property values at once: click in the text field again to see the remaining options.
-- Set value visibility: a dropdown and text field.
+- Set value visibility: a dropdown and text field, with radio buttons.
 Set the visibility of a specific property or properties to either public or not public.
 Unlike the radio buttons at the top of the form, this will only affect one or more metadata fields, instead of the entire item (for example, you may wish to hide the "Creator" value on some public items).
 Select a property from the text field (type to begin searching), and the choose either the "Public" or "Not public" radio button for this option.
 You can add multiple properties by clicking again within the text field, but they will all become either "Public" or "Not public".

 ![Batch edit items form, with options as described above.
 Everything is grayscale](contentfiles/items_batchedit.png)